-Finally, as noted in the introduction, the spi calculus has both similarities and differences with other formalisms for the analysis of security protocols.
-The examples given in this section exhibit some of those similarities and differences.
-We cannot say that the spi calculus will be as good a tool for finding flaws as some of the logics of authentication.
+We cannot say that the spi calculus will be as good a tool for finding flaws in protocols as some of the logics listed in the introduction.
 On the other hand, the spi calculus seems to rest on firmer ground, so it yields more convincing proofs of correctness.